-The process involves injecting CO2 into oil fields through 4,500 miles of pipelines.
+The process involves injecting CO2 into oil fields through 4,500 miles of pipelines, as well as using Wireline Services to monitor the injection process and optimize the recovery of oil.
 In the United States, CO2 EOR is responsible for five percent of crude oil production.

 CO2 EOR has been in existence for many years.
 The use of CO2 has been regulated by existing oil and gas regulations.
 However, new developments have increased confidence that CO2 EOR can be a legitimate means of reducing greenhouse gas emissions.

 Carbon capture and storage (CCS) has the potential to bolster oil production.
 The technology could enable domestic oil production, and the geographical distribution of CO2 EOR operations could be expanded.

 However, the economic costs of reducing emissions from large point sources must be lower than the cost of the associated storage.

 Also Read: 4R Principle – Reduce, Reuse, Recycle & Recover